- Official Name: Budapest Ferenc Liszt International Airport

 As with any major international airport, there are plenty of options for getting to and from the airport.
 The airport has implemented official transport companies, such as Mini BUD shared mini bus service, to help ease the stress of arrival.
 Use the links below to jump to the section that interests you most.

 The metro does not go all the way to the airport.
-You?ll need to take bus 200E (see above) which runs between the M3 metro stop, K?b?nya-Kispest, to the airport.
-Unless you are using a pass, this will require two tickets per person, as the Budapest public transportation system has a ?one ticket, one ride? protocol.
+You?ll need to take bus 200E (see above) which runs between the M3 metro stop, Kőbánya-Kispest, to the airport.
+Unless you are using a pass, this will require two tickets per person, as the Budapest public transportation system has a ‘one ticket, one ride’ protocol.
 The exception being transferring between metro lines, where you will ride on the same ticket until you exit.
-The station Deak Ferenc Ter, is usually the most central and convenient, as M1, M2 and M3 cross here.
+The station Deak Ferenc ter, is usually the most central and convenient, as M1, M2 and M3 cross here.
 It?s very popular, safe and busy, with lots of cafes, restaurants and shopping around.
 Many city tours also depart from here.

-Aside from Taxify, there are a few standard meter taxi companies that operate here, however F?taxi is the only officially recognized company by the BUD Airport Authority.
-F?taxi has reservation booths located at both Terminal 2A and 2B.
-Most drivers will speak some English, and will accept cash in Hungarian Forint, or credit cards.
+Aside from Taxify, there are a few standard meter taxi companies that operate here, however Fötaxi is the only officially recognized company by the BUD Airport Authority.
+Fötaxi has reservation booths located at both Terminal 2A and 2B.
+Go to the agent at the booth, give them your destination and they will print a voucher with an estimated total.
+We’ve used this a number of times, and it’s nice and convenient.
+You will pay the driver at the end of the trip, cash or credit cards are accepted.
 The trip will be around 6800ft – 7500ft (~$26.50 – $29.50US) depending on traffic.